GLOBAL MARKETS-Stocks edge higher as darker forecasts loom

 "Why?
 Because the three big economies - the U.S., EU and China - are all slowing down simultaneously," she said.

-(Reporting by Nell Mackenzie Additional reporting Dhara Ranasinghe Editing by Mark Potter and Barbara Lewis)
+(Reporting by Nell Mackenzie; Additional reporting Dhara Ranasinghe; Editing by Barbara Lewis and Bernadette Baum)

 ((Nell.Mackenzie@thomsonreuters.com;))